 The overwhelming prevalence of Newcastle Disease (NCD) aligns with findings in other parts of the Horn of Africa where it is a major killer of village poultry.
 Its endemic presence reflects low vaccination rates, poor biosecurity, and limited veterinary infrastructure.
 NCD outbreaks can result in up to 100% flock mortality in unvaccinated chickens, posing a serious threat to rural livelihoods (Ismail & Ahmed, 2023).

 Despite the availability of vaccines and treatments for common poultry diseases, only 3.1% of respondents use vaccination, and 13% use modern treatments.
-This may be due to Limited awareness or access to veterinary services and drugs, Cost constraints, particularly for rural households.
+This may be due to limited awareness or access to veterinary services and drugs, Cost constraints, particularly for rural households.
 Greater reliance on indigenous knowledge systems, including herbal remedies or spiritual practices.

 Over 66% of respondents either rely on traditional methods (38.2%) or do nothing (28.2%) in response to poultry diseases.
 This underscores the knowledge gap in modern poultry health management.
 It also signals the need for capacity-building interventions, particularly in rural areas where disease burden and poverty are typically more severe.